nrademacher/react-starter/README.md

-## Webdev Starter 🚀
+## Ract Starter 🚀

-This is a light-weight boilerplate for quickstarting a new web development project.
+This is a light-weight boilerplate for quickstarting a new React-based project.

 Its aim is to be continuously optimized for speed, simplicity, and ease of use.